Over here at Minga headquarters we are going through a bit of an existential crisis….

 But Minga wants to be more than food workshops (although food is a FANTASTIC way to build community).
 We want to be about wellness and resiliency and community building and empowerment.
 How do we do that kind of Minga?
 What’s inside our sandbox and what’s not?
 How do we build in a way that has integrity?
 We don’t have answers yet, and even when we do, they will probably evolve, but here is what we are thinking:

 As I say, no hard and fast answers, but ideas that we are working on.
-Let us know what Minga means to you.
-Post on our Facebook page or leave a comment below.
+Let us know what Minga means to you by commenting on this blog or posting on our facebook page.